tanoconsulting/euts/README.md

    In the config file, you need to set values at the very least for EZ_PACKAGES and EZ_BUNDLES - those are the Composer packages that are required to run your tests and the Symfony bundles that will be loaded in the eZP kernel

+2. make sure that your project's `composer.json` is compatible with the Test Stack:

+   * if you are using phpunit for your tests, your composer.json file should have it in the `require-dev` section
+   * the `require-dev` section should not contain the packages defined in the EZ_PACKAGES config variable (this commonly includes the eZPlatform bundle)

 2. build the tests stack

        ./teststack/teststack build